mne-tools/mne-nirs/doc/api.rst

 This page describes the application programming interface of MNE-NIRS.
 The functions and classes of this package are described below.
-The description of each interface will include links to the examples relevant to that code.
+The description of each interface includes links to the examples relevant to that code.

 This library extends the fNIRS functionality available within